coecms/coecms-util/README.rst

 To add a dependency, you need to edit two files:

 * conda/meta.yaml: This has the conda package names of dependencies.
 They might not be the same as the actual Python library names.
-This is used by `conda build` to create the conda package
+This is used by `conda build` to create the conda package.
+Add dependencies to the ``requirements: run:`` list.

 * setup.py: This has the Python name of dependencies.
 This is used if you `pip install` the package locally for testing.
+Add dependencies to the ``install_requires`` list.

 Creating new versions
 ---------------------